juan-saad/juan-saad/README.md

 Hi there 👋
-I'm Juan Manuel, a Software Developer with a growing focus on Solution Architecture.
+I'm Juan Manuel, a Software Developer with a growing focus on Solution Architecture area.
 Here's a bit more about me:

 🔭 I'm currently working with Azure as my primary cloud platform, while also gaining hands-on experience with AWS.
 I use Terraform daily to manage infrastructure as code and streamline deployment processes.
 🌱 I'm constantly expanding my knowledge in cloud architecture, automation, and building scalable, secure systems.